HIPAA Compliance Checklist for 2025

 9. Grip Security

 Grip Security provides visibility into shadow SaaS, access risks, and data exposure.
-It helps security teams find unauthorized apps and enforce consistent access policies.
-With identity-based protection, it keeps sensitive data safe across cloud tools.
-Grip is well suited for companies that want a security-first approach to SaaS management.
+It helps security teams find unauthorized apps and enforce consistent access policies using identity-based protection.

 Key Features